The Rowville-Lysterfield Community News was started as a free double sided sheet in 1981 and increased to 7 double sided sheets in 1983.

 A new A4 style format was adopted in 1983 consisting of 16 pages using advanced print technologies.
 By the time the paper went “Blue” in 1991 we were printing 24 pages.
 In 2009 we took the bold step to fully utilise updated printing methods and moved to full colour tabloid size paper of 28 pages.

 Today, the paper is still free with 28 pages of colour covering articles of general interest, historical memories, church news, sporting updates and school activities.
-It is produced by a team of dedicated people and is delivered by volunteers to 14,400 homes and businesses in the suburbs of Rowville and Lysterfield.
+It is produced by a team of dedicated people and is delivered by volunteers to in excess of 15,000 homes and businesses in the suburbs of Rowville and Lysterfield.

 It is produced on a not-for-profit, volunteer basis and receives no Government financial assistance.